ion-elgreco/Data-Science-Packages-Overview/README.md

 - [nnfusion](https://github.com/microsoft/nnfusion) - flexible and efficient deep neural network compiler.

 ### Reinforcement Learning
+- [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - Vowpal Wabbit is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 - [AirSim](https://github.com/microsoft/AirSim) - open source simulator for autonomous vehicles build on unreal engine / unity from microsoft research.
 - [TextWorld](https://github.com/microsoft/TextWorld) - TextWorld is a sandbox learning environment for the training and evaluation of reinforcement learning (RL) agents on text-based games.
 - [Moab](https://github.com/microsoft/moab) - Project Moab, a new open-source balancing robot to help engineers and developers learn how to build real-world autonomous control systems with Project Bonsai.